lammps/lammps/doc/src/Modify_contribute.rst

 .. _lws: https://www.lammps.org

-The previous sections of this doc page describe how to add new "style" files of various kinds to LAMMPS.
+The previous sections of this page describe how to add new "style" files of various kinds to LAMMPS.
 Packages are simply collections of one or more new class files which are invoked as a new style within a LAMMPS input script.
 If designed correctly, these additions typically